Jae Hyung Ju

 • Designed and implemented the initial structure of a new Fully Homomorphic Encryption (FHE) library, with a focus on enabling easy integration of existing/future optimizations.
 (C++, CUDA)

-• Optimized the latency of Llama2 and ResNet18 within FHE.
+• Optimized the multi-gpu inference latency of Llama2 and ResNet18 within FHE.

 Publications